Christopher C. Kraft Jr.: Awards and honors

 Kraft received numerous awards and honors for his work.
 At the end of the Mercury program, he was invited to attend a ceremony in the White House Rose Garden, where he received the NASA Outstanding Leadership Medal from President John F. Kennedy and Administrator of NASA James E. Webb.
 "None of us have many days in our lives like that one," Kraft remembered.
 The NASA Distinguished Service Medal was awarded to him twice in 1969 (for Apollo 8 and Apollo 11), in 1981 for the Space Shuttle, and in 1982 as a special award.

 He won the Distinguished Citizen Award, given to him by the city of Hampton, Virginia in 1966; the John J. Montgomery Award in 1963; the ASME Medal in 1973; and the Goddard Memorial Trophy, awarded by the National Space Club, and the Roger W. Jones Award for Executive Leadership in 1979.
 In 1999, he was awarded the National Space Trophy from the Rotary National Award for Space Achievement Foundation, which described him as "a driving force in the U.S. human space flight program from its beginnings to the Space Shuttle era, a man whose accomplishments have become legendary".

 In 2006, NASA gave Kraft the Ambassador of Exploration Award, which carried with it a sample of lunar material brought back by Apollo 11.
 Kraft in turn presented the award to his alma mater, Virginia Tech, for display in its College of Engineering.
 He was inducted into the National Aviation Hall of Fame, on October 1, 2016.
 The Mission Control Center at the Johnson Space Center was renamed the Christopher C. Kraft Jr. Mission Control Center in his honor in 2011, and Kraft Elementary School in Hampton, Virginia, near his hometown, was named for him.

 In media

 Kraft was portrayed by Stephen Root in the 1998 miniseries From the Earth to the Moon.
 He has been interviewed in numerous documentaries about the space program, including Apollo 13: To the Edge and Back (PBS).
 In 2018, he was portrayed in the film First Man by J. D. Evermore.
 In 2020, he was portrayed in the mini-series The Right Stuff by Eric Ladin.
+In the 2019 BBC Proms live performance of their album The Race for Space, a few days after Kraft's death, Public Service Broadcasting dedicated their performance of "Go!" to Kraft's memory.